 This battery was an inexpensive Group 31 “deep cycle” Wal*Mart stickered, automotive group type, but it had led a rather mild life in a system that was purposely designed for shallow discharges.
 Due to fitment issues a G-31 was the optimal group size to use, and the owner did not want to spend the money on AGM or GEL.
 As a result of the group type of battery chosen the system was designed & implemented for shallow discharges of 70% SOC/30% DOD as the deepest.
 This battery, labeled/stickered/marketed as a “deep cycle” is not a really a “deep cycle” product, it can certainly work well enough just for a shorter life than a deeper cycling product.
 For more on that subject you may want to read:

 Solar was also added so the battery bank could get back to 100% SOC after each discharge.
 Based on capacity testing results, I often see this same exact automotive battery group to be failing a state of health test in just 1-2 years, this one is at year five.

 A fully charged battery will not freeze until approx -70F.
 I lived in Alaska, Fairbanks to be exact, and they have been using flooded lead acid batteries up there since they were invented.
 In most parts of this country we will never see the -60F they see up there.
 In Fairbanks you can literally spit and have it hit the ground frozen, not so in the rest of the country.
 I have yet to see any fully charged, then 100% isolated battery suffer from freezing.
 I’ve seen plenty of non-isolated batteries suffer from freezing due to parasitic loads taking them to a low SOC thus allowing them to then freeze, but not properly decommissioned batteries.
 Charge to full then 100% isolation is key.

-Unattended charging creates a higher level of risk.
+Unattended charging can actually create a higher level of risk!

 “What the heck is stratification?”